arp242/blackmail/README.markdown

 solutions.
 I also wanted an email package which supports easy PGP signing out-of-the-box (see [this article][sign] for some background on that).

-Import the library as `zgo.at/blackmail`; [godoc][godoc].
+Import the library as `zgo.at/blackmail`; API docs: https://godocs.io/zgo.at/blackmail

 There is also a smtp client library at `zgo.at/blackmail/smtp` which can be used without the main blackmail client if you want.
 It's a modified version of net/smtp (via [go-smtp][go-smtp], although I removed most added features from that).

 There is a small commandline utility at `cmd/blackmail`; try it with `go run ./cmd/blackmail`.